timmymatten/timmymatten/README.md

 - **MLB Lineup Optimization** - Evolutionary computing to optimize baseball lineups (15-20% efficiency gain)
 - **MLB Pitcher Data Explorer** - Interactive dashboard for 100,000+ pitch records from Baseball Savant
 - **Pivotal Moment Analysis** - Quantifying career-altering moments using 10,000+ Statcast records
+- **MLB Hall of Pretty Good Site** - Site to check if an MLB hitter is a good fit for the "Hall of Pretty Good"
+- **Spikeball Stat/Game Tracker** - Streamlit app to track stats and games of Spikeball

 ## Coursework